 - No hotel partners.
 As things stand today, you can redeem points at full value towards Hotels.com, Airbnb, and Vrbo, but I don’t see Marriott, Hyatt, IHG, Wyndham, Choice, or any other hotel brand on the list.

 - No transfer partners.
 Regular readers know that I love points that transfer to airline and hotel partners.
 X1 doesn’t offer this option.

-As a reminder, the card earns 2x by default, 3x for those who spend $15K per year, or 4x for 30 days after referring a friend.
+As a reminder, the card earns 2x by default, 3x for spend between $1K and $7.5K monthly, and 4x for a short time after a referral activates their card.
 So, I’ll break down my advice by these buckets: